openforis/fra-platform/server/definitions/en/tad.md

 1. Generally includes non-wood plant and animal products collected from areas defined as forest (see definition of forest).
 2. Specifically includes the following regardless of whether from natural forests or plantations:
 	- gum arabic, rubber/latex and resin;
 	- Christmas trees, cork, bamboo and rattan.
 3. Generally **excludes** products collected in tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations and agroforestry systems when crops are grown under tree cover.
 4. Specifically **excludes** the following:
-- woody raw materials and products, such as  chips, charcoal, fuelwood and wood used for tools, household equipment and carvings;
+	- woody raw materials and products, such as: chips, charcoal, fuelwood and wood used for tools, household equipment and carvings;
 	- grazing in the forest;
 	- fish and shellfish.

-### COMMERCIAL VALUE OF NON WOOD FOREST PRODUCTS
+### VALUE OF NON WOOD FOREST PRODUCTS

 > For the purpose of reporting on this variable, value is defined as the commercial market value at the **forest** gate.